sergij14/drawing-app/README.md

-# Select plugin
+# Drawing App

-A custom select plugin built with vanilla TypeScript.
+A simple drawing application created with RxJS